How to Find Venture Capital to Fund Your Startup: 5 Methods

 What kinds of companies are venture capital for?

-While the venture capital industry has exploded, it does not necessarily mean that it is the right funding solution for every business.
+While the venture capital industry has exploded, it does not necessarily mean it is the right funding solution for every business.
 Venture capital is primarily for businesses that operate in large (or potentially large) markets that can turn into huge exits for venture capital funds.

 VC funds are funded by limited partners (LPs).
 Limited partners generally invest in many different markets and assets — because of this, VCs are competing against public markets meaning they need to invest in companies with the opportunity for huge success.